SauersML/rm/README.md

-# File Deletion Utility
+# del: Faster File Deletion

-This is a Rust-based command-line utility that deletes files matching a given pattern in the filesystem.
+This is a Rust-based command-line utility that deletes files matching a given pattern in the filesystem, which aims to be faster than the "rm" command.
 It uses glob patterns (wildcards) for matching filenames and performs the deletions in parallel.

 ## Features
-- Accepts a glob pattern to find files in the filesystem.
+- Accepts a glob pattern (Unix-style) to find files in the filesystem.
 - Deletes files matching the pattern.
+- Has a progress bar when there are many files.
 - Implements retry logic for file deletions (up to 3 attempts).
-- Uses async operations for efficient parallel file deletions.
+- Uses parallel operations for efficient parallel file deletions.
 - Logs success and error messages to the standard output.

+## What del does not do
+- Shell expansion of wildcards resulting in "too many arguments" errors.
+- Pattern-matching on directories: you must specify the single directory you wish to delete files in.
+- Recursion.
+- Directory deletion.
+- Warnings: del trusts that your input is what you intended.
+- Run on Windows.

+## Speed
+- del aims to be faster than or equivalent to rm on Linux universally, and usually faster on MacOS.
+- del uses parallel execution with a thread pool size and batch size calculated from the number of files with a formula derived from empirical optimization.

 ## Installation